 1957 First Tennessee banker Jim Stewart begins recording country music in his wife's uncle's garage in North Memphis.
 Satellite Records is launched.

 1958 Stewart moves his "recording studio" to Brunswick, Tennessee.
-Stewart's sister Estelle Axton, then employed by Union Planters, mortgages her home to pay for recording equipment for the company.
+Stewart's sister Estelle Axton, then employed by Union Planters Bank, mortgages her home to pay for recording equipment for the company.

 1959 Stewart and Axton move to the old Capitol Theater, currently abandoned on McLemore Ave.

-1962 The Mar-Keys evolve into Booker T. and the MGs - forming the house band for the next 8 years of Stax hits, beginning a b-side, "Green Onions."
-Georgia crooner Otis Redding comes to the studio and begins a career that shoots straight to the top of the R&B as well as the pop world.
-William Bell hits with "You Don't Miss Your Water.
+1962 The Mar-Keys evolve into Booker T. and the MGs - forming the house band for the next 8 years of Stax hits, beginning with a b-side, "Green Onions."
+Georgia crooner Otis Redding comes to the studio and begins a career that shoots straight to the top of the R&B charts and eventually into crosses overi into the pop world.
+William Bell hits with "You Don't Miss Your Water."

 1963 Rufus Thomas begins his dance-craze hit parade with "The Dog," "Walking the Dog," and "Can Your Monkey Do the Dog?"